camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-modification.md

 {{< img src="../../img/cockpit-batch-modification-instance-selection.png" title="Instance Selection" >}}

-However, to get to the **Apply Modifications** modal first you have to click **Select Instances** which opens another modal which allows you to select the process instances the modification should be applied to.
+However, to get to the **Apply Modifications** modal, first click **Select Instances**.
+This opens another modal which allows you to select the process instances the modification should be applied to.

 Initially, all instances are displayed.
 You can use the filter bar above the list of instances to filter the displayed instances.
 You can select specific instances or click on the **Query** radio button to select all instances matching the filter.

 {{< note title="Warning" class="warning">}}
 Selecting all instances might create a high load on the database and application runtime/server if the query has a high number of results.